-FDP\ACF.1/ Loader Security attribute based access control - Loader

-FDP\ACF.1.1/ The TSF shall enforce the Loader SFP to objects based on the following:

-Loader (1) the subjects Loader authorized users with security attributes FLASH write.
+FDP_ACF.1/ Loader Security attribute based access control - Loader Hierarchical to: No other components.
+Dependencies: FMT_MSA.3 Static attribute initialisation.
+FDP_ACF.1.1/ The TSF shall enforce the Loader SFP to objects based on the following: Loader (1) the subjects Bootloader with security attributes FLASH write.
 (2) the objects user data in FLASH with security attributes FLASH write.

-FDP\ACF.1.2/ Loader The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after a successful Authentication.

-FDP\ACF.1.3/ Loader The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: FLASH can be controlled based on security attributes, which can be limited by Bootloader APDU command.

-FDP\ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader can't access the FLASH without successful authentication.
+FDP_ACF.1.2/ Loader The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: Bootloader can do write operation in FLASH after succession of Authentication .
+FDP_ACF.1.3/ Loader The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: FLASH can be controlled based on security attributes ,which can be limited by Bootloader APDU command.
+FDP_ACF.1.4/ Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: Bootloader can't access the FLASH without succession of Authentication.